akubicharm/azure-monitor-workshop/docs_en/deployDotNetTodoApp.md

 # Deploy Dotnet Todo App

 In this task, deploy sample application to Azure.
 Sample application is provided on github.
-Please check the URL in references section.
+Please check the https://github.com/Azure-Samples/cosmos-dotnet-core-todo-app.

 ## Step1: Deploy CosmosDB